Firearms Licensing and Online Payment System

 All Firearm and Shotgun renewal applications will be processed as normal, with telephone enquiries being undertaken where necessary and certificates posted to certificate holders.
 Security checks will be conducted at a later date.

-We are moving to a fully digitalised Firearms Licensing Application and Online Payment process, Firearms Licensing Online (FLO).
-Read further information about our online payment process.
+We have recently moved to a fully digitalised Firearms Licensing Application and Online Payment process, Firearms Licensing Online (FLO).
+Further information about our online payment process.

-The new system will allow a ‘one stop shop’ for all Firearms Licensing matters, allowing applicants to apply for grants, renewals and variation of firearms licences online.
-This is alongside an online payment process, administered by Worldpay, via an online portal and will allow applicants to view the progress of their application in real time, after registering an account.
+The new system provides a ‘one stop shop’ for all Firearms Licensing matters by allowing applicants to apply for grants, renewals and variation of firearms licences online.
+This is alongside an online payment process, administered by Worldpay, via an online portal allowing applicants to view the progress of their application in real time, after registering an account.

 The new online system is user friendly and will ensure the relevant application form has been completed and the correct payment fee has been made prior to the submission of the document.
 It also means a quicker turnaround time for the processing and issuing of the relevant certificate.